neurosnap/starfx/docs/posts/getting-started.md

 # the simplest example

-Here we demonstrate a complete example so you can get a glimpse of how `starfx` works.
-The rest of our docs will go into more detail for how all the pieces work.
+Here we demonstrate a complete example so you glimpse at how `starfx` works.

 ```tsx
 import ReactDOM from "react-dom/client";